cloudmesh-community/book/chapters/nist/bdra.md

 When looking at the number of devices that are being added daily to the global IT infrastructure we observe that cellphones and soon Internet of Things (IoT) devices will produce the bulk of all data.
-However not all data will be moved to the cloud and lots of data will be analyzed locally on the devices or even not being considered to be uploaded to the cloud either because it project to low or to high value to be moved.
-However a considerable portion will put new constraints on our services we offer in the cloud and any architecture addressing this must be properly deal with scaling early on in the architectural design process.
+However, not all data will be moved to the cloud and lots of data will be analyzed locally on the devices or even not considered to be uploaded to the cloud either because it projects to low or too high value to be moved.
+However, a considerable portion will put new constraints on the services we offer in the cloud and any architecture addressing this must properly deal with scaling early on in the architectural design process.

 ## Reference Architecture

-Next we present the Big data reference architecture.
+Next, we present the Big data reference architecture.
 It is Depicted in @fig:nist-arch.
 According to the document (Volume 2) the five main components representing the central roles include